Skip navigation links

 The College of Human Medicine is one of few nationwide to offer Indigenous health training opportunities during medical school.
 This lack of investment in Indigenous health in the United States is indicative of the alarming health inequities that persist among the 574 federally recognized tribes nationwide.
 In addition to lower life expectancy, higher rates of chronic disease, and large numbers of accidental injuries, tribes must also contend with a lack of Native American physicians.
 In Michigan, where there are 12 federally recognized tribes, fewer than 1% of the state’s 44,000 doctors are Indigenous.

-These are just some of the issues that the College of Human Medicine’s Indigenous Pathways program hopes to address.
+These are just some of the issues that the College of Human Medicine’s Indigenous Pathway program hopes to address.
 Launched in 2022, the program offers a two-week immersion experience in a tribal health setting for first-year students and a two-week elective rotation for third- and fourth-year students.

 Frank Animikwam